twbs/rfs/README.md

 ## Visualisation

-If you wonder how the font sizes are rescaled, wonder no more and stare at this graph which might clarify things a bit.
-The font sizes used on the graph are in `px`, but in reality RFS renders them in `rem` by default:
+If you wonder how the font sizes are rescaled, wonder no more and stare at this graph which might clarify things a bit:

 ![RFS visualisation](https://raw.githubusercontent.com/twbs/rfs/master/.github/rfs-graph.svg?sanitize=true)